thiagokiyota/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `owner` - (Required) The override value for the owner on replicated objects.
 Currently only `Destination` is supported.

-The `object_lock_configuration` object supports the following:

-* `object_lock_enabled` - (Required) Indicates whether this bucket has an Object Lock configuration enabled.
-Valid value is `Enabled`.
-* `rule` - (Optional) The Object Lock rule in place for this bucket.

-The `rule` object supports the following:

-* `default_retention` - (Required) The default retention period that you want to apply to new objects placed in this bucket.

-The `default_retention` object supports the following:

-* `mode` - (Required) The default Object Lock retention mode you want to apply to new objects placed in this bucket.
-Valid values are `GOVERNANCE` and `COMPLIANCE`.
-* `days` - (Optional) The number of days that you want to specify for the default retention period.
-* `years` - (Optional) The number of years that you want to specify for the default retention period.

-Either `days` or `years` must be specified, but not both.

-~> **NOTE on `object_lock_configuration`:** You can only enable S3 Object Lock for new buckets.
-If you need to turn on S3 Object Lock for an existing bucket, please contact AWS Support.
-When you create a bucket with S3 Object Lock enabled, Amazon S3 automatically enables versioning for the bucket.
-Once you create a bucket with S3 Object Lock enabled, you can't disable Object Lock or suspend versioning for the bucket.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: